Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 Both RADIUS/TLS and RADIUS/DTLS have a considerable higher amount of data that the server needs to store in comparison to RADIUS/UDP.
 Therefore, an attacker could try to exhaust server resources.

-With RADIUS/UDP, any bogous packet would fail the cryptographic checks and the server would silently discard the bogous packet.
+With RADIUS/UDP, any bogous RADIUS packet would fail the cryptographic checks and the server would silently discard the bogous packet.
 For RADIUS/(D)TLS, the server needs to perform at least a partial TLS handshake to determine whether or not the client is authorized.
 Performing a (D)TLS handshake is more complex than the cryptographic check of a RADIUS packet.
 An attacker could try to trigger a high number of (D)TLS handshakes at the same time, resulting in a high server load and potentially a Denial-of-Service.